 Concept and feasibility stage: 1–3 months

-During this phase, teams validate the product idea through market research, early medical device design concepts, technical feasibility analysis, and initial risk assessments.
+During this phase, teams validate the product idea through market research, early medical product design concepts, technical feasibility analysis, and initial risk assessments.
 Many companies also create early medical device prototypes using rapid prototyping or 3D printing technologies to evaluate usability and engineering feasibility.

 This stage focuses on detailed product engineering, electronics development, embedded software integration, industrial design, and usability engineering for healthcare devices.
 Engineering teams develop functional medical device prototypes, design documentation, and design verification plans while ensuring compliance with FDA design controls and ISO 13485 quality standards.